arashout/arashout.site/_posts/2021-08-23-goals-systems-for-post-covid.md

 # Inspiration
 After reading [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits), I felt inspired to jot down my plans and habits that I want to cultivate this year.
+One of the basic tenets of the book is that you should focus on the SYSTEMS (habits) required to reach your eventual long term goal and execute and focus on that day by day instead of the end goal.
+These "systems" should be realizable, specific and measurable so that there's no ambig

 For me the year really starts in September, as the education system has warped how I see the year's progression; Summer is a time for rest and rejuvenation and Fall is the time to make plans that you'll wish you didn't commit to come Winter time.
 As you can see, my schedule is simply shifted approximately half a year from the rest of the world.
 I make my New Year's resolutions in September.